John 15, 10-11

 We will remember the dead of more recent conflicts, and those who live with their injuries, physical, mental and emotional.
 As we remember we will pray for peace.

 So perhaps it seems strange to read a verse about joy on this day.
-Yet talk with a soldier, or a community in conflict, about what they long for and the intended outcome – peace, and the joy which comes with it.
+Yet talk with a soldier, or a community in conflict, about what they long for and the intended outcome – peace, and the joy that comes with it.

 Joy is Christ’s longing for his people – not just brief moments of happiness or elation but ‘complete joy’.
-Later the apostle Paul will rejoice whilst chained up in prison, and encourage Christians who are suffering to rejoice.
+Later the apostle Paul will rejoice while chained up in prison, and encourage Christians who are suffering to rejoice.